melbournebioinformatics/COMP90014_2025/README.md

 For each week, we update new tutorial materials through GitHub.

+You need to sync your local version of the COMP90014_2025 repository each week to pull these updates.

+As some students have experienced merge conflicts when working directly within the COMP90014_2025 folder on their computer, here are new instructions.

 1. Open the COMP90014_2025 cloned folder using VS Code.
-1. Navigate to the 'Source Control' tab
+2. Navigate to the 'Source Control' tab.
-1. Click the three dots '...' next to the 'CHANGES' heading
+3. Click the three dots '...' next to the 'CHANGES' heading.
-1. Select 'Pull
+4. Select 'Pull' to sync updates.
-1. Copy the updated week tutorial to a separated location on your computer
+5. ***Copy the updated week tutorial / assignment folder to a separate location on your computer [NEW INSTRUCTION]***
-1. Open VS Code to the new folder.
-Keep the git managed notebook unchanged
+6. ***Finally, open VS Code to the new folder [NEW INSTRUCTION]***

+By copying the tutorial / assignment folder into a new location (outside the COMP90014_2025 folder), any updates to the official material won't conflict with changes you have made.
+This is because the copied folder is no longer within your local version of the COMP90014_2025 repository.

 <br>
 <img src="tutorials/media/readme/pull_repo.gif" width="600">